mw5868/Exoplanet-Project/README.md

 ```
 ## Generating a transit model using BATMAN
 The BATMAN library is an opensouce code library which enables simple simulation of transit lightcurves using user defined paramenters (Examples above)
+The BATMAN tutorial and documentation can be found [HERE](https://www.cfa.harvard.edu/~lkreidberg/batman/tutorial.html)

 ```python
 import batman